hisschemoller/nwjs-tutorial/README.md

 - Download Inno Setup from http://www.jrsoftware.org/isdl.php (The current version is innosetup-5.6.1.exe)
 - Install Inno Setup as usual for Windows applications.
 - Launch Inno Setup.
-- In the Welcome window select to "Create a new script file using the Script Wizard".
+- In the Welcome window select to 'Create a new script file using the Script Wizard'.
 - The wizard opens with the Application Information screen:
   - The name of the application (Application name),
   - its version (Application version),